Glossary for Pregnancy, Breastfeeding, and Healthcare Terminology

 - Engorgement: A sometimes-uncomfortable feeling of fullness in your breasts, which usually signals that it’s time to express your milk and empty your breasts – whether by nursing, pumping, or even manual hand expression.

 - Exclusive Breastfeeding: The act of exclusively feeding your baby with breast milk and not supplementing with formula or other liquids.

-- Exclusive Pumping: The act of exclusively feeding your baby with breast milk by using a breast pump and feeding him or her with your expressed milk most often by bottle or syringe.
+- Exclusive Pumping: The act of exclusively feeding your baby with breast milk by using a breast pump and feeding him or her with your expressed milk.

 - Expressing Milk: The act of extracting and removing breast milk from your breasts.